bravelocation/daysleft/README.md

 If you want to build this app yourself, you'll need to provide some API settings:

-- Settings.plist that contains your Google Ads ID
 - GoogleService-Info.plist that contains your Firebase details
+- Fabric.plist that contains your Fabric configuration

 # License #